JNRowe/jnrowe.github.io/articles/march_toward_death.rst

 .. rubric:: Footnotes

-.. [#] Calculating the day of year for December 31ˢᵗ allows to work in leap
+.. [#] Calculating the day of year for December 31ˢᵗ allows one to work in leap
        years.

 .. program:: date